Student Financial Aid Responsibilities

-- For more information about financial aid disbursements and refunds, -->Click Here<-- or visit our disbursements and refunds web page.
+- For more information about financial aid disbursements and refunds, visit our disbursements and refunds web page.

 - You must make satisfactory academic progress toward the completion of your academic program to be considered for financial aid.
-Review GRCC's Financial Aid Satisfactory Academic Progress Policy -->Click Here<-- or visit our Satisfactory Academic Progress web page to learn about academic requirements and how to avoid financial aid suspension.
+Review GRCC's Financial Aid Satisfactory Academic Progress Policy by visiting our Satisfactory Academic Progress webpage to learn about academic requirements and how to avoid financial aid suspension.